Sandinista National Liberation Front: 1980 literacy campaign

 The goals of the 1980 Literacy Campaign were socio-political, strategic as well as educational.
 It was the most prominent campaign with regards to the new education system.
-Illiteracy in Nicaragua was significantly reduced from 50.3% to 12.9%.
+Illiteracy in Nicaragua was reduced, and it has been claimed that overall illiteracy went down from 50% to 13%, although this figure has been called into question.
 One of the government's major concerns was the previous education system under the Somoza regime which did not see education as a major factor on the development of the country.
 As mentioned in the Historical Program of the FSLN of 1969, education was seen as a right and the pressure to stay committed to the promises made in the program was even stronger.
 1980 was declared the "Year of Literacy" and the major goals of the campaign that started only 8 months after the FSLN took over.
 This included the eradication of illiteracy and the integration of different classes, races, gender and age.
 Political awareness and the strengthening of political and economic participation of the Nicaraguan people was also a central goal of the Literacy Campaign.
 The campaign was a key component of the FSLN's cultural transformation agenda.

 The basic reader which was disseminated and used by teacher was called "Dawn of the People" based on the themes of Sandino, Carlos Fonseca, and the Sandinista struggle against imperialism and defending the revolution.
 Political education was aimed at creating a new social values based on the principles of Sandinista socialism, such as social solidarity, worker's democracy, egalitarianism, and anti-imperialism.